Skip to main content

 What Is the Ultimate Poori Recipe?

 Poori, also known as Puri, are a staple Indian bread that are loved by all!
-As you’ll see in this poori recipe, they are very special breads because they are unleavened breads simply made from atta flour, a type of whole wheat flour, salt, and water, fried in ghee.
-The fun part of following this poori recipe is when you see pooris puff up when they are frying!
-This puffy poori recipe also has a touch of ajwain, which are carom seeds, for a little extra aroma, but that’s totally optional!
-This guide on the perfect puffy poori recipe will show you how to roll out the poori dough perfectly and how to fry pooris so that they turn out crispy and puffy every single time.
+As you’ll see in this recipe, they are very special breads because they are unleavened breads simply made from atta flour, a type of whole wheat flour, salt, and water, fried in ghee.
+The fun part of following this recipe is when you see pooris puff up when they are frying!
+This puffy poori also has a touch of ajwain, which are carom seeds, for a little extra aroma, but that’s totally optional!
+This guide on the perfect puffy poori will show you how to roll out the poori dough perfectly and how to fry pooris so that they turn out crispy and puffy every single time.

 As you’ll see later on, this poori recipe will give you a delicious and versatile bread that can be served at all times of the day.
 In particular, they are perfect for a Sunday breakfast, and they were always much anticipated in the household.
 However, you can definitely have for a lunch or dinner to pair with an Indian-style vegetable sabji.
 One of my favourite ways to enjoy pooris was on road trips!
 More specifically, we would make a huge batch of pooris and prep some potato sabji, and then take these on the train or in the car.
 It was always lots of fun to prepare the poori-potato rolls for each other, listen to good music and to make tons of good memories!